GrzybDev/QuantumFetcher/README.md

 In order to dump contents of `videoList.rmdj` file, you need to provide `--dump-videolist-path` which is where output JSON will be saved, you can also print the contents of that file to console by setting this parameter to `-`.

-Running tool with `--extract-subtitles` flag will extract text streams to JSON file usable by [QuantumStreamer](https://github.com/GrzybDev/QuantumStreamer.git)
+Running tool with `--extract-subtitles` flag will extract text streams to SubRip format (.srt) usable by [QuantumStreamer](https://github.com/GrzybDev/QuantumStreamer.git)

 In order to be able to use downloaded episodes, you need to install [QuantumStreamer](https://github.com/GrzybDev/QuantumStreamer.git).